apache/ozone/CONTRIBUTION.md

 ### Common problems

-Intellij may not picking up protoc generated classes as they can be very huge.
+IntelliJ may not pick up protoc generated classes as they can be very huge.
 If the protoc files can't be compiled try the following:

 1. Open _Help_ -> _Edit custom properties_ menu.
 2. Add `idea.max.intellisense.filesize=5000` entry